iamdanielv/k8snotes/k3sCluster.md

 /usr/local/bin/kubectl -> k3s
 ```

+## Get Cluster Status

-in your terminal you can type the following to see the current state of kubernetes:
+In your terminal you can type the following to see the current state of kubernetes:

 ```shell
 sudo kubectl get nodes